CIS-BWE: Chaos-Informed Speech Bandwidth Extension: Comprehensive Analysis

 \subsection{Comparative Analysis with Baselines}

-Table~\ref{tab:Comparative_analysis} compares how our proposed NDSI-BWE performs against three baseline models - EBEN \cite{hauret2023eben}, AERO \cite{mandel2023aero}, AP-BWE \cite{lu2024towards}, NU-Wave \cite{lee2021nu}, and MS-BWE \cite{lu2024multi} - over three extension ranges (4→16 kHz, 8→16 kHz and 16→48 kHz).
-EBEN is a Pseudo Quadrature Mirror Filter-based model, AERO is a complex-valued model, NU-Wave is a diffusion model, AP-BWE and MS-BWE are dual-stream for amplitude and phase prediction models.
+Table~\ref{tab:Comparative_analysis} compares our CIS-BWE against three baselines - EBEN \cite{hauret2023eben}, AERO \cite{mandel2023aero}, and AP-BWE \cite{lu2024towards} - over three extension ranges for English-VCTK and MLS French datasets.
+EBEN is a Pseudo Quadrature Mirror Filter-based model, AERO is a complex-valued model, and AP-BWE is a dual-stream for amplitude and phase prediction model.

-Compared to unprocessed speech (downsampled and sinc interpolated), NDSI-BWE significantly does a 3x reduction in LSD, 1.72x increase in STOI, 2.17x increase in PESQ, and 1.51x increase in NISQA-MOS for 4→16 kHz.
-Table~\ref{tab:Comparative_analysis} also indicates that AP-BWE and MS-BWE are the two best-performing models.
-Compared with these two recent baselines, the proposed NDSI-BWE exceeds in LSD, PESQ, NISQA-MOS, and STOI for all three frequency ranges.
-However, NDSI-BWE gives similar performance for SI-SDR and SI-SNR compared to AP-BWE and MS-BWE.
-Please note that LSD is a measure for over-smoothing, and NISQA-MOS, PESQ, and STOI are the measures of perceptual audio quality.
-Our model outperforms the two recent baselines - AP-BWE and MS-BWE - for these perceptual and over-smoothing metrics with almost 2.18x and 1.28x fewer parameters, respectively (72M vs 43M vs 33M).
-Our NDSI-BWE is benefiting from the explicit chaotic feature extraction in amplitude and phase domains, successfully avoiding the compensation effects between amplitude and phase.
-It is also an indication that our approach of chaotic modeling using chaos-informed discriminators is out-performing other non-linear discriminators, such as MPD, with fewer parameters (see Section \ref{subsec:Comparison with MPD}).
-This finding is a stepping stone for adopting chaos-informed discriminators in the existing generative models to capture both the fine-grained spectral details and deterministic chaos, resulting in less over-smoothed or more perceptually natural sounds.
+Compared to unprocessed speech in VCTK dataset, CIS-BWE significantly does a 3.3x reduction in LSD, a 1.72x increase in STOI, a 2.17x increase in PESQ, and a 1.51x increase in NISQA-MOS for 4→16 kHz.
+Table~\ref{tab:Comparative_analysis} also indicates that AP-BWE is the best-performing model in baselines for NISQA-MOS.
+Our proposed CIS-BWE exceeds AP-BWE in NISQA-MOS, LSD, PESQ, and STOI for all three frequency ranges.
+However, CIS-BWE gives a similar performance for SI-SDR and SI-SNR compared to AP-BWE.
+Please note that LSD is a measure for over-smoothing, and NISQA-MOS, PESQ, and STOI are measures of perceptual audio quality.
+Our model outperforms the best-performing baseline, AP-BWE, for the perceptual and over-smoothing metrics with almost 2.18x fewer parameters (72M vs 33M).
+This also holds for the MLS French dataset, indicating CIS-BWE outperforms AP-BWE and all other baselines in multilingual settings as well.

+\mycolor{We also calculate WER for ASR evaluation using open-source deepspeech-0.9.3-model (see Appendix \ref{sec:WERCalculation} for details).
+Table~\ref{tab:Comparative_analysis} indicates that CIS-BWE can improve WER by \textit{7x} compared to unprocessed speech (i.e., 13.59\% vs.90.01\%) for 4-16 kHz extension.
+Moreover, CIS-BWE also outperforms AP-BWE with almost 2.18x fewer parameters (72M vs 33M) for all frequency ranges. }

+To qualitatively illustrate the improved reconstruction performance by our CIS-BWE, we include Fig. \ref{fig:figcomparison}, which shows that chaotic cues, such as vocal fry, sharp onset, and creaky voice, are reconstructed more precisely by our CIS-BWE (almost similar to the ground truth) compared to the best-performing baseline AP-BWE.
+It is an indication that our approach of chaotic modeling using chaos-informed discriminators is outperforming other nonlinear discriminators, such as MPD, with fewer parameters (see Section \ref{subsec:Comparison with MPD}).